granttruesdale/Hello_World/README.md

 # Hello_World
 BAIS Pro Prep - Practice Repository

-I am currently a junior at the University of Iowa studying Business Analytics and Marketing.
+My name is Grant Truesdale and I am currently a junior at the University of Iowa studying Business Analytics and Marketing.
 ## Project Title
 **Hello World**
 ## Description